Not all hospices are alike. All hospices have the same Medicare requirements, but the way in which care is delivered can be significantly different.

 - Quality and expertise.
 At Hospice of the Red River Valley, hospice and palliative care is all we do—it’s our specialty.
 Most of us want the best when we have a serious condition: the best oncologist, the best surgeon, etc. Many of our staff earn hospice-specific certifications relating to their area of expertise, such as Hospice and Palliative Licensed Nurse Certification through the Hospice & Palliative Credentialing Center and the Thanatology Certification through the Association for Death Education and Counseling.
 Our medical director maintains a board certification in Hospice and Palliative Medicine from the American Board of Internal Medicine.
 We are the region’s leading expert in end-of-life care and education.

 - Full-time medical director.
 A full-time medical director whose sole focus is hospice care is a unique asset and not common to every hospice organization.
 This allows Hospice of the Red River Valley to be more responsive to our patients and their specific needs.
-Dr. Langlois, our medical director, specializes in gerontology; her expertise lies with individuals 65 and older and their specific needs.
+Dr. Langlois, our chief medical director, specializes in gerontology; her expertise lies with individuals 65 and older and their specific needs.
 Additionally, our patients benefit from the attention of our complete medical team, which includes two full-time hospice physicians and two full-time nurse practitioners.

 - Grief support.
 Hospice of the Red River Valley offers a robust grief program both for families whose loved ones were cared for by our organization and for community members.
 In addition to the follow-up grief care given to hospice family members for 13 months, we have a community-wide grief support program that includes support groups, classes, community grief libraries and other resources for anyone who has lost a loved one through death.
 We also serve as a grief and loss resource for area schools, churches and businesses.